type-info/rgbw-ctrl/doc/OTA.md

 ---

+## Thread Safety and Concurrency

+Internally, the update state is tracked using `std::atomic` to ensure thread-safe transitions and consistent reads across callbacks.
+Only the first valid OTA request is accepted and processed; subsequent simultaneous requests are safely rejected with a 400 response.

+Monitoring variables such as `totalBytesExpected` and `totalBytesReceived` are declared as `volatile` to reflect real-time progress.
+These are suitable for passive reads, such as progress indicators.

+---

 ## Conclusion

 The OTA handler offers a safe and extensible mechanism to update the ESP32 remotely, with proper authentication, state control, and progress monitoring.
 It integrates tightly with Bluetooth status and provides detailed error handling to cover edge cases.

-Internally, the update state is tracked using `std::atomic` to ensure thread-safe transitions and consistent reads across callbacks.